tjluoma/km-bbedit-autosave/README.md

 km-bbedit-autosave
 ==================

 BBEdit includes an “auto-save” function, but it is intended primarily as “crash recovery” rather than the equivalent of pressing <kbd>⌘</kbd>  + <kbd>S</kbd> every *X* minutes.[^citation]

-In order to avoid any risk of lost data, I use a [Keyboard Maestro] with BBEdit which I will first show, and then explain:
+In order to avoid any risk of lost data, I use a [Keyboard Maestro] macro with BBEdit, which I will first show, and then explain:

 ![Keyboard Maestro macro for auto-saving BBEdit](BBEdit-Auto-Save.jpg)